magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 </div>

 ### Managing the configuration {#cloud-confman-over}
-We <!-- help you protect sensitive settings and  -->make it easy to manage system settings as follows:
+We <!-- help you protect sensitive settings and  -->make it easy to Example of managing system-specific settings as follows:

 <!-- *	A new method to manage sensitive settings (such as payment gateway passwords).
  -->